jcangemi77/gis-portfolio/README.md

 # gis-portfolio
-My GIS Portfolio featuring an interactive map showcasing experiences along with my resume.
+My GIS Portfolio featuring an interactive map showcasing experiences along with a gallery.
+Thank you for visiting!